Javascript is not enabled.

 Over-the-counter pain relievers

-More than half (66 percent) of poll respondents who have joint pain report taking over-the-counter pain relievers to quell it.
-Short-term use of these medications can be helpful, but Koenig says patients should talk to their doctor first before opening a pill bottle.
-The reason: These drugs, while available without a prescription, are “not always safe for everybody,” he says.
+More than half (66 percent) of poll respondents who have joint pain report taking over-the-counter pain relievers.
+Short-term use of these medications can be helpful, but Koenig says you should talk to your doctor first because even though these are available without a prescription, they’re “not always safe for everybody.”

-For example, nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (brand names Advil, Motrin) and naproxen (Aleve), can reduce pain caused by inflammation common with arthritis.
+For example, nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin) and naproxen (Aleve), can reduce pain caused by inflammation that is common with arthritis.
 But chronic use carries heart, kidney and bleeding risks, especially in people with certain underlying conditions.
 “These are not drugs you want to be on for your entire life,” Rajaee says.

 Similarly, too much of the pain reliever acetaminophen (Tylenol) can cause liver damage.
 Topical NSAIDs such as diclofenac (Voltaren) “can be a low-risk way to deliver anti-inflammatory” effects, Koenig says.
 Creams containing capsaicin may also help with knee pain.

-That said, there’s little danger in trying these supplements, doctors interviewed for this article say.
-Supplements can interact with other drugs you’re taking, so talk to your doctor first to make sure you’re in the clear.
-(For example, both glucosamine and chondroitin can interact with blood thinners like warfarin, increasing the risk for serious bruising and bleeding.)
+That said, there’s little risk in trying these supplements, doctors interviewed for this article say.
+But some can interact with other drugs you’re taking, so talk to your doctor first.

-When Sterling sees a patient who is interested in trying supplements — turmeric and fish oil are others commonly marketed for osteoarthritis improvement — he usually gives them the green light.
+When Sterling sees a patient who is interested in trying supplements like turmeric and fish oil, he usually gives them the green light.
 “I tell them to try it for about six weeks.
 And if they feel like it’s helping, then it’s helping.
 And if they don’t feel like it’s helping, then don’t keep spending money,” he says.

-Just be sure to look at the ingredient list on the bottle and make sure you know everything that is in the pill or capsule to avoid potential medication interactions, Wallace says.
-Dietary supplements aren’t regulated like over-the-counter medications and are not approved by the Food and Drug Administration before hitting store shelves.
+Just be sure to look at the ingredients list so you know everything that’s in the pill or capsule and can avoid potential medication interactions, Wallace says.
+Dietary supplements aren’t regulated and approved by the Food and Drug Administration, as over-the-counter medications are.

-There is a menu of joint injections available these days, but steroid injections are often the first choice for hip, knee and hand osteoarthritis “because they are generally effective” — though the effects can vary — “and they’re very cost-effective,” Sterling says.
+A menu of joint injections is available, but steroid injections are often the first choice for hip, knee and hand osteoarthritis “because they are generally effective” — though the effects can vary — “and they’re very cost-effective,” Sterling says.

 When the steroid is injected into the joint, “it basically shuts down inflammation,” Rajaee says.
 “It does not bring cartilage back.
 No injection actually brings any cartilage back.”